maxbernyk/lightcone/README.md

 Simulated galaxy data is expexted to be in a box volume.
 The script re-arranges the data in a shape of a light-cone.

-Included bin2sql.php file is a sample data import script that reads binary simu- lation data and uploads it into an SQL database.
-The script is designed to work with output from SAGE semi analytic-model (Croton et al. in prep.)
+Included bin2sql.php and bin2sql.py files are sample data import scripts for uploading binary simulation data into a PostreSQL database.
+The light-cone constructing script was designed to work with output from the SAGE semi-analytic model (Croton et al. in prep.), but will work with any other model that has galaxy positions (and other properties) saved per snapshots of the simulation volume distributed in time.

 requirements
 ============